NordicSemiconductor/Android-DFU-Library/documentation/README.md

     include ':dfu'
     project(':dfu').projectDir = file('../DFULibrary/dfu')
     ```
     2. Open Project Structure -> Modules -> app -> Dependencies tab and add dfu module dependency.
-You may also edit the *build.gradle* file in your app module manually by adding the following dependency: `compile project(':..:DFULibrary:dfu')`
+You may also edit the *build.gradle* file in your app module manually by adding the following dependency: `compile project(':dfu')`

 #### Eclipse